-Most of our blog entries can be read in a minute, or less.
-One or two are longer.
-All are intended to share with you insights, ideas or inpiration that we hope you will find useful, interesting or energising.
+Most of our blog entries can be read in two or three minutes.
+One or two go into greater depth and others are bite-sized.
+All are intended to share with you insights, ideas or inspiration that we hope you will find useful, interesting or energising.

 Blogs about Leadership